Links

 Brian Bateman - Bateman Galleries

-Brian has recently created this site to showcase his wonderful artwork.
+Brian created this site to showcase his wonderful artwork.
 He has done a number of paintings of Luftwaffe subjects, including two of FW 190s.
 His paintings can be viewed on this site, along with details on some of the American and German veteran pilots that Brian has had the fortune to meet.
 Well worth a visit.

 Judy and Jerry Crandall - Eagle Editions